mosip/documentation/docs/customisation/ui-customisation.md

 ### **Logo and Background Images :**

-To change the mosip logo:
+To change the MOSIP logo:

 ```
 MosipLogo = require(path of logo you want to use, in string format)